waldnzwrld/yarns-loom/README.md

 2. [Follow the manufacturer's instructions for installing new firmware](https://mutable-instruments.net/modules/yarns/manual/#firmware)

 ### Contributing
+- License: MIT License
-Forks, pull requests, feature ideas, and bug reports are welcome.
-Responses and merges are at my discretion.
+- Forks, pull requests, feature ideas, and bug reports are welcome
+- Responses and merges are at my discretion

 ### Acknowledgements
 - Thanks to [forum user `Airell`](https://forum.mutable-instruments.net/t/yarns-firmware-wish-list/8051/39) for the idea of per-part latching